11 Excellent Glute Activation Exercises For Runners

 1. Begin by lying on your back with your knees bent, arms by your sides, and heels on the floor at hip-width apart.

-2. Engage your core and lift your hips up off the ground, aligning them with your knees.
+2. Engage your core and lift your hips, aligning them with your knees.

-3. Hold this position for a couple of seconds, activating your glutes and keeping your hips aligned.
+3. Hold this position for a few seconds, activating your glutes and keeping your hips aligned.

 4. Lower your hips to the starting position.